Applications of an elementary resolution of singularities algorithm to exponential sums and congruences modulo p^n

 For the oscillatory integrals $(1.1)$, $(1.3)$, $(1.5)$ the analogue to Theorem 2.1 holds as well.
 For $K = \R$ this is once again an immediate consequence of the Van der Corput lemma.
 When $K$ is a $p$-adic field, it is a consequence of a recent result of Cluckers [Cl]; see also [R] for an earlier partial result.
 The proof in [Cl] appears to extend also to $K = \C$.
 For the purposes of our paper however we need the following result which relies on resolution of singularities:

 {\bf Theorem 2.2}.
 Suppose $f(x) = \sum_{\alpha} f_{\alpha}x^{\alpha}$ converges on a neighborhood of the origin in $K^n$ with $f(0) = 0$.
-Suppose $\delta$ and $m$ are such that for any sufficiently small open $U$ containing the origin, for all $0 < \epsilon < {1 \over 2}$ one has
+Suppose $\delta$ and $l$ are such that for any sufficiently small open $U$ containing the origin, for all $0 < \epsilon < {1 \over 2}$ one has

-Then there is a neighborhood $V$ of the origin such that if the support of the integrand of the oscillatory integral $(1.1)$, $(1.3)$, or $(1.5)$ is contained in $V$, then for sufficiently large $|\lambda|$, $|w|$, or $|z|$ respectively the oscillatory integral satisfies the analogous bound $|I(\lambda)| \leq C (\ln|\lambda|)^m |\lambda|^{-\delta}$, $|I(w)| \leq C(\ln|w|)^m |w|^{-\delta}$, or $|I(z)| \leq C(\ln|z|)^m |z|^{-\delta}$.
+Then there is a neighborhood $V$ of the origin such that if the support of the integrand of the oscillatory integral $(1.1)$, $(1.3)$, or $(1.5)$ is contained in $V$, then for sufficiently large $|\lambda|$, $|w|$, or $|z|$ respectively the oscillatory integral satisfies the analogous bound $|I(\lambda)| \leq C (\ln|\lambda|)^l |\lambda|^{-\delta}$, $|I(w)| \leq C(\ln|w|)^l |w|^{-\delta}$, or $|I(z)| \leq C(\ln|z|)^l |z|^{-\delta}$.

 {\bf Proof.} When $K = \R$, Theorem 2.2 is a relatively straightforward consequence of the existence of asymptotic expansions for sublevel set measures and oscillatory integrals; we refer to [AGV] Ch 7 for details.
-An elementary proof based on an earlier version of the resolution of singularities algorithm of this paper was also given in [G2].
+An elementary proof based on an earlier version of the resolution of singularities algorithm of [G4] was also given in [G2].
 When $K$ is a $p$-adic field, Theorem 2.2 was shown by Igusa [I1]-[I3].
-With some effort one may also adapt Igusa's argument to the resolution of singularities algorithm of this paper.

 It remains to consider $K = \C$.
-We will prove Theorem 2.2 in the complex case using results from sections 5 and 6 of this paper; the proof will also be quite similar to aforementioned argument of [I1]-[I3] for the $p$-adic field case.
+We will prove Theorem 2.2 in the complex case using results from [G4] (and it can be proved in a very similar fashion using Hironaka's theorem [Hi1]-[Hi2]); the proof will also be quite similar to aforementioned argument of [I1]-[I3] for the $p$-adic field case.
 So suppose $K = \C$ now.
-We apply $(6.1)$ successively on each coordinate change of the resolution of singularities process of section 5 on $f(z)$.
-The result is that for any $h(x)$ and any $\phi(x)$ supported on a sufficiently small neighborhood of the origin we may write
+By Theorem 1.1 of [G4], there are a finite collection of functions $\beta_m(z)$ such that if $\phi(x)$ is a cutoff function supported on a sufficiently small neighborhood of the origin, one can write $\phi(x) = \sum_{m=1}^N \tilde{\phi}_m(x)$ such that each $\phi_m(z) = \tilde{\phi} \circ \beta_m(z)$ can be changed on a set of measure zero to become a smooth function.
+Furthermore each $\beta_m(z)$ is one-to-one almost everywhere and on the support of $\phi_m$, and both $f \circ \beta_m(z)$ and the Jacobian $J_m(z)$ of $\beta_m(z)$ are of the form $a_m(z)p_m(z)$ with $a_m(z)$ nonvanishing and $p_m(z)$ a monomial.
+So for any measurable bounded function $h(x)$ we have